valueflows/valueflows/README.md

 ![Value Flows icon](https://rawgit.com/valueflows/valueflows/master/assets/icon-0.svg)

-Value Flows is a set of common vocabularies to describe flows of economic resources of all kinds within distributed economic ecosystems.
+Value Flows is a minimum set of core concepts (domain models) to describe flows of economic resources across decentralized networks.

-Purpose: to enable internetworking among many different software projects for resource planning and accounting within fractal networks of people and groups.

-Or, if that is too many buzzwords, "let's help a lot of alternative economic software projects that are solving different pieces of the same puzzle be able to work together".
+We want to help anyone building software for networked socio-economic systems.

 If you would like to be part of this conversation, please [raise an issue here](https://github.com/valueflows/valueflows/issues), or fork this or any of the related repositories and issue pull requests.
 You can also pop into our [welcome gitter chat](https://gitter.im/valueflows/welcome) to make comments, ask questions, or introduce yourself!